 Black is my all-time favorite color.
-In psycology the color black is linked to power.
+In psycology, the color black is linked to power.
 It’s an intimidating color and indicates strength and discipline.
 Black doesn’t usually express emotions, rather, it conceals them, giving the person in black an air of superiority.
 The color black is also considered to be elegant and chic.
 A black outfit can be seen as more fancy than a colorful one.
-To me it is my go-to color whether I have a special event or don’t know what to wear on a regular day.
-It never dissapoints me in making me feel stylish and condifent.
+To me, it is my go-to color whether I have a special event or don’t know what to wear on a regular day.
+It never disappoints me in making me feel stylish and confident.
 Just like it does with me, I believe that black makes everyone look great.
 It might sound easy but it can be hard sometimes to combine all-black outfits.
 I have gathered a few tips to help you wear black:

 Mix a fitted piece and a wider piece in the same outfit.
-When you wear a skinny pants, you can wear a wide sweater or blouse.
+When you wear skinny pants, you can wear a wide sweater or blouse.
 When you wear a tight top, you can wear a wide skirt or pants.

 Add a little bit of color.
 Go with a colorful bag -shoes, a bold hat or a vintage bandana.
 Jewelry is also a good option to make the outfit interesting.